Tirat Zvi: History

 The kibbutz was attacked on 28 February 1938, still during the Arab revolt, by a group of armed Arabs.
 The attack was repelled with many casualties on both sides.
 On 20 February 1948, before the neighboring Arab nations officially joined the 1948 Arab–Israeli War, a battalion of the Arab Liberation Army led by Muhammed Safa attacked Tirat Zvi.
 The ALA unit was repelled after 60 of the attackers were killed.
 One kibbutz member, Naftali Friedlander, was also killed in the fighting.

 Despite the attacks on the kibbutz, its population grew from 106 in 1937 to 328 by 1948.
 Part of the lands surrounding the kibbutz, totaling 2,150 dunams, were purchased by the Jewish National Fund from German Templar families in 1939.

-The settlement of Tirat Zvi was established on the land of the now-depopulated villages of al-Khunayzir and al-Zarra'a.
+The kibbutz of Tirat Zvi was established on land near the former depopulated villages of al-Khunayzir and al-Zarra'a.

 Climate

 Tirat Zvi sits 220 meters below sea level.
 On 21 June 1942, it recorded the highest daytime temperature in Asia (54.4 °C; 129.2 °F), although the validity of this measurement has been questioned.
 Based on the published thermograph data it seems to have been somewhere between 52.0 and 54.4 °C and possibly less than it.